-Article 16 - Form of the examinations and the manner of testing in general (Art.
-7.13 Paragraph 2, Subsections h and I WHW)
+Article 16 - Form of the examinations and the manner of testing in general

-- 1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide. - 2.
-The annex contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
-A student may participate in an examination for a subject no more than twice in one academic year. - 4.
-Well before a written examination, the examiner will give the students the opportunity to familiarise themselves with examples of representative examination questions and answers and the examination assessment standards. - 5.
-In special cases, the Board of Examiners will deviate from the provisions of this Article in favour of the student.
+- 1. Examinations are taken in the manner (oral, written or otherwise) described in the study guide. - 2.
+The study guide of the specific programmes contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
+A student may participate in an examination for a course no more than twice in one academic year. - 4.
+In special cases, the Board of Examiners may deviate from the provisions of the above sections in favour of the student. - 5.
+Ultimately two weeks before a written examination, the examiner will give the students the opportunity to familiarise themselves with examples of examination questions and answers.